Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 In Switzerland, there are several layers of insurance for cars:

-It is good to start with all the layers with a brand new car.
+It is good to start with all the layers with a brand-new car.
 But once it gets old and loses value, you should reduce the coverage to save money.

-There is no rule of thumb about which coverage you should have for which car.
+There is no rule about which coverage you should have for which car.
 For me, I would not keep full collision insurance for more than five years on the cheap cars I buy.
 And I probably would not keep partial casco insurance for more than seven or eight years.

 To learn more, read my article about car insurance.